syncfusion-content/maui-docs/MAUI/Funnel-Charts/migration.md

 <td>
 <div> SfCartesianChart </div>
 <div> SfCircularChart </div>
-<div> SfFunnelChart (Upcoming) </div>
+<div> SfFunnelChart </div>
+<div> SfPyramidChart </div>
 <div> SfPolarChart (Upcoming) </div>
-<div> SfPyramidChart (Upcoming) </div>
 </td>
 </tr>
 </table>

-To make the migration easier, the majority of the APIs from the Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) were kept in the .NET MAUI [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html).
-Currently, most of the features have been added in the [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html), but only a few are pending in the .NET MAUI along with some limitations.
+To make the migration easier, the majority of the APIs from the Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) were kept in the .NET MAUI [SfFunnelChart]().
+Currently, most of the features have been added in the [SfFunnelChart](), but only a few are pending in the .NET MAUI along with some limitations.
 Please refer to the following details and the API migration information available below.

 ## API migration

-To initialize the control, import the Chart namespace and Initialize [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html) as shown in the following code sample.
+To initialize the control, import the Chart namespace and Initialize [SfFunnelChart]() as shown in the following code sample.

 <table>
 <tr>